HumanInterfaceDevices/cube-grid-3d/README.md

 ## Got DarkReader?

 So do I.  I love it.
 But.
-It really messed with me for a while trying to debug why the color in the wireframe/solid selector weren't matching.
+It really messed with me for a while trying to debug why the color in the wireframe/solid selector wasn't matching.
 Might be a good idea to turn it off for this page if this one element's color matching being good and not total crap is your thing.
 Or not.
 You do you.

 ### Don't like my choice of background gradient?